DBanks93/PythonPublishSubscribe/README.md

 | DATABASE_PORT     |           | -                                                       | Port to connect to the database                   |

-*PythonSubscribe Requires the config, depending on dialect and other config values entered sqlalchemy may still require extra bits of config.
+*PythonSubscribe Requires the config, depending on dialect and other config values entered SQLAlchemy may still require extra bits of config.

 _Note: you may not need all the db config values, but check your database configuration.
 Errors will be thrown if values are missing._